Pandidharan22/Conversational-Data-Catalog-with-Advanced-RAG/README.md

 - `requirements.txt` — Python dependencies
 - `data/` — Example datasets
 - `.env` — Local secrets (not tracked by git)

-## Credits

-- I used GitHub Copilot to assist with Gradio integration and best practices.

 ## License